Allergies and Tinnitus: How Are They Connected?

 If you still have persistent tinnitus after your allergies are under control, the tinnitus may be migraine related.
 In these cases, tinnitus caused by migraine will likely not respond to allergy medications (such as nasal corticosteroids or antihistamines).
 This is because the problem is not in the inner or middle ear; the underlying cause is the migraine process in the brain.

-Treatments for Allergies and Tinnitus
+Best Treatments for Allergy-Related Tinnitus

 Patient using nasal spray to treat allergies and tinnitus